leaf-junkie/nookbook/README.md

 An all-encompassing guide for Animal Crossing: New Horizons.

 ## Motivation
 We're here to help you track every fish, bug, and fossil, as well as cook up every DIY recipe in the game.
 DI-WHY, You might ask?
-You shouldn't have to look in every nook 'n cranny of the internet to find information on this game.
+You shouldn't have to look into every nook 'n cranny of the internet to find information on this game.
 As deserted island developers, we want a more intuitive guide to reference while playing the game.

 ## Screentshots